GAIA-UNIL/G2S/DOCUMENTATION.md

 Interfaces should prefer the structured `progress` and `meta` files for progress and duration.
 Plain logs should be treated as human-facing traces, not as the canonical machine-readable status source.

+## Stateless interface polling

+The reporting path is designed to keep the server stateless.
+The server does not remember what was already sent to any client or interface.
+Instead:

+- the server exposes the current contents of `log_<job>`, `warning_<job>`, `error_<job>`, `progress_<job>`, and `meta_<job>`
+- the interface keeps local per-job cursors for append-only streams such as `log_offset` and `warning_offset`
+- each poll requests the current progress snapshot plus any newly appended log/warning bytes
+- final metadata is read from `meta_<job>` once the run finishes

+This split matters operationally:

+- `progress_<job>` is current state, so interfaces overwrite their previous view on each poll
+- `log_<job>` and `warning_<job>` are append-only streams, so interfaces display only the new suffix they have not shown yet
+- `error_<job>` is a terminal payload, so interfaces can fetch it when job status changes to failure

+This keeps delivery-side state out of the server while still allowing live `-showLogs` output in MATLAB, Python, and other bindings.

 The human log should still be structured enough to follow setup and outputs without reading raw source.
 The current convention is:

 - `INPUT`: successful data/image loads with resolved shape and encoding